-The caps pressure rating varies by engine application anywhere from 13 – 16 psi.
+The caps pressure rating varies by engine application, anywhere from 13 – 16 psi.
 High-performance caps range from 19 – 32 psi.
-Water boils at 212° F, increasing the pressure in a closed system increases the boiling point.
-This allows manufacturers to manufacture engines with higher operating temperatures.
+Water boils at 212° F; increasing the pressure in a closed system increases the boiling point.
+Increasing the boiling point allows manufacturers to manufacture engines with higher operating temperatures.

 The radiator cap also allows the engine's coolant to expand and contract without allowing air to enter the cooling system.
 The upper seal seals and protects the system at all times.
-After the engine warms and system pressure reaches the caps rated pressure, the pressure spring compresses and pressurized coolant flows into the reservoir or coolant overflow tank.
+After the engine warms and system pressure reaches the caps rated pressure, the pressure spring compresses, and pressurized coolant flows into the reservoir or coolant overflow tank.
 It allows for the expansion of the heated fluid.